Jokate Mwegelo: Work

 Mwegelo was a TV presenter for the show Bongo Star Search for the 2006/2007 season which was a singing competition seeking to discover music talent from across Tanzania, she also hosted TV Shows and live events from 2006 to 2007.
 In 2010, Mwegelo became a regular contributor for The Citizen magazine in Tanzania for Saturday's edition covering women and girls related issues.
-In 2012, she started managing Kidoti Brand and Company to which still manages up-to-date.
+In 2012, she started managing Kidoti Brand and Company which she still manages.

 Volunteering

-Mwegelo volunteers through Tanzania Youth Cultural Organization and Tanzania Mitindo House that deals with taking care of children affected by HIV/AIDS.
+Mwegelo volunteers through the Tanzania Youth Cultural Organization and Tanzania Mitindo House that deals with taking care of children affected by HIV/AIDS.

 Personal life

-She is the daughter of Urban and Bernadette Ndunguru, she has a sister named Desi Mwegelo and brothers named Magavilla Constantine and Martin Kolikoli comes for a family filled with basketball; his cousin Louis Charles Ngonyani played for Pazi Basketball Team for four seasons (1994–98).
+She is the daughter of Urban and Bernadette Ndunguru, she has a sister named Desi Mwegelo and brothers named Magavilla Constantine and Martin Kolikoli, she comes from a family filled with love for basketball; her cousin Louis Charles Ngonyani played for Pazi Basketball Team for four seasons (1994–98).
 Her other cousin David Wilbard Ngonyani is still an active player in the ACAMIS and ISAC league of Beijing, China.
 Mwegelo uses her spare time to catch up with world politics and is a reading enthusiast.
 Through her personal experiences she writes journals, articles and short stories.
 She loves engaging with the youth through participating in youth initiatives, motivational talks and outdoor games like basketball.